Are you sending resume after resume, but still not getting called for an interview?

 Use a word-cloud generator if you don’t want to look for keywords on each ad manually.
 Just paste the whole ad into the system then select the most prominent ones in the word-cloud.
 The number of times a word appears in the ad is listed beside each word.

-For example, here are the keywords for a resume applying to this Front End Developer job:
+For example, here are the keywords for a resume applying to a particular Front End Developer job I found:

 - Teamwork (team, work)